Appearance

 Resolution workflows

 By default, a comment that creates a new discussion will set your disposition to Blocking if you're a reviewer, or to Discussing if you're the pull request's author.
-Your first reply to an existing discussion will set your disposition to Discussing if not already an active participant.
-You can change the default disposition to fit your workflow preference.
+Your first reply to an existing discussion will set your disposition to Discussing if you're not already an active participant.

-For example, if you're following an informal review process, you may want to set the default disposition of your reviewer-initiated discussions to Discussing, which enables the author to resolve a discussion directly.
+You can change your default disposition to match your workflow.
+For example, if you're following an informal review process, you might set the default disposition for reviewer-initiated discussions to Discussing, which allows the author to resolve those discussions directly.

 TIP